jkroepke/helm-secrets/README.md

 helm-secrets could detect an ArgoCD environment by the `ARGOCD_APP_NAME` environment variable.
 If detected, `HELM_SECRETS_QUIET` is set to `true`.

+### Terraform support

+The terraform helm provider does not [support downloader plugins](https://github.com/hashicorp/terraform-provider-helm).

+An example how to use helm-secrets with terraform could be found in [contrib/terraform](contrib/terraform).

 ## Moving parts of project

 - [`scripts/run.sh`](scripts/run.sh) - Main helm-secrets plugin code for all helm-secrets plugin actions available in `helm secrets help` after plugin install